MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/dataflows/dataflows-streaming.md

 1. **Ribbon**: On the ribbon, sections follow the order of a "classic" analytics process: inputs (also known as data sources), transformations (streaming ETL operations), outputs, and a button to save your progress.
 2. **Diagram view**: This view is a graphical representation of your dataflow, from inputs to operations to outputs.
-3. **Side pane**: Depending on which component you selected in the diagram view, you have settings to modify each input, transformation, or output.
+3. **Side pane**: Depending on which component you select in the diagram view, you have settings to modify each input, transformation, or output.
 4. **Tabs for data preview, authoring errors, and runtime errors**: For each card shown, the data preview shows you results for that step (live for inputs and on-demand for transformations and outputs).

    This section also summarizes any authoring errors or warnings that you might have in your dataflows.
 Selecting each error or warning selects that transform.
 In addition, you have access to runtime errors after the dataflow is running, such as dropped messages.